 The role liver disease played in George Michael’s death

-It’s one of those tunes you instantly recognize from the opening note.
-And then he filled out your TV screen donning ripped jeans, a 5 o’clock shadow, mirrored aviator sunglasses and a memorable leather jacket, swaying his hips from side to side while playing the guitar.
-Faith was the #1 single in the United States in 1988 and propelled beloved pop star George Michael’s solo career.
+It’s one of those tunes you instantly recognized from the opening note.
+And then he fills your TV screen donning ripped jeans, a 5 o’clock shadow, mirrored aviator sunglaasses and a memorable leather jacket, swaying his hips from side to side while playing the guitar.
+Faith was the #1 single in the United States in 1988 and propelled beloved pop star George Michael’s solo career onto center stage.

 George’s liver also had abnormal amounts of unhealthy fat collections, which can be caused by many factors, including excessive alcohol use.
 While most people understand the causes of cardiovascular disease, few know anything about fatty liver and how it can lead to adverse health outcomes or — in its most severe stage — death.